 In summary, move more, especially if you work in central London.
 Often you will find that walking is only 10 or 20 minutes more than the tube.
 Use that time to call your Mum, listen to a podcast, or just take in the sights.
 You won’t regret it!

 This post was written by Mark from MobFit, a London-based health and wellness consultancy, on a mission to maximise the health and happiness of employees across the whole nation.
-They also happen to provide all of our on-site fitness classes here at Uncommon, every lunchtime on Tuesdays and Thursdays.
+They also happen to provide all of our on-site fitness classes here at Uncommon creative work spaces, every lunchtime on Tuesdays and Thursdays.